 The “Genomic Resources” research group led by Dr. Andone Estonba has been designated a “Consolidated Research Group” by the Department of Education, Universities and Research of the Basque Government (2010-2015), and is part of the Faculty of Science and Technology at the University of the Basque Country/Euskal Herriko Unibertsitatea (UPV / EHU).
 Made up of a total of 12 people including three professors, four post-doctoral researchers and five PhD students, our research group has specialized in the analysis of genomic variability in animal species, including the human species, for over 15 years, acquiring a high level of both human and technological capacity.
 We have led more than 16 national and international research projects and contracts in the last five years.
-Currently, we are co-leading the FIGEBIV national project focused on physiology and genetics of clams and mussels, and we are partners of the BEEHOPE Project from ERANET BIODIVERSA call funded by MINECO (PCIN-2014-090) and SMARTBEES Project funded by the European Union Seventh Framework Programme (FP7-KBBE-2013), both of them aimed to the conservation of local populations of honeybee.
+Currently, we are partners of the BEEHOPE Project from ERANET BIODIVERSA call funded by MINECO (PCIN-2014-090) and SMARTBEES Project funded by the European Union Seventh Framework Programme (FP7-KBBE-2013), both of them aimed to the conservation of local populations of honeybee.
 Recently, The Department of Economic Development and Competitiveness of the Basque Government, has awarded us with a grant for a new study on metagenomics (Metagenómica del Txakoli: hacia una vitivinicultura personalizada, GVCV16/18).

 Our main objective is to contribute to the sustainable conservation and management of animal species, characterizing and delimiting their populations by means of genomic tools.